Nikon D1 vs Sony A7R II

 Studio photographers will appreciate that the Nikon D1 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The D1 was replaced by the Nikon D1X, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Both the D1 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The D1 was replaced by the Nikon D1X, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the D1 and A7R II can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Nikon D1 better than the Sony A7R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.